-If you are planning a multi-stop tour, those cheap, cheap flights you see advertised online will only be available if you book well in advance.
+If you are planning a multi-stop tour, those cheap flights you see advertised online will only be available if you book well in advance.
 It is always possible to get flights within Europe at short notice, but expect the prices to be considerably higher.
 Work out your schedule and get the flights, hotels and car hire booked early.

 Consider a road trip